tcwilkinson/caa2015/ideas.md

-I will begin my talk by briefly outlining what is a scientific community to make the similarities and the differences with FS more apparent.
+I begin my talk by briefly outlining what is a scientific community to make the similarities and the differences with FS more apparent.

 1)Why is the scientific community so important?
 Sience is cumulative even if how exactly sienctific knowledge accumulate is not clear.
 In any case it is a community endeavour.
 Community make the scientific knowledge accumulating and becoming "stable" faster.
 (I choosed the word "stable knowledge" to avoid "truth knowledge" in reference to the process of establishing a fact (Latour and others)